cunnie/docs/ghetto_raid.md

 # A High-performing Mid-range NAS Server
 ## Part 2: Performance Tuning for iSCSI
-This blog post describes how, with judicious use of ZFS's L2ARC (read cache) and ZIL SLOG (synchronous write cache) and a consumer-grade SSD, we tuned our FreeNAS fileserver to increase its performance.
-In particular, we were able to increase its IOPS over xxx% from 99.8 to 373

-### Write, Read, and IOPS
+This blog post describes how we tuned our ZFS to improve our sequential write speeds by xxx% (capped by the speed of our ethernet connection) to 112MB/s, our sequential read speeds by yyy% to 46MB/S, and our IOPS by using ZFS L2ARC (secondary SSD cache), an experimental kernel-based iSCSI target, and kernel tuning.

+### 0. Background
+#### 0.0 Metrics and Tools
 We use [bonnie++](http://www.coker.com.au/bonnie++/) to measure disk performance. `bonnie++` produces many performance metrics (e.g. "Sequential Output Rewrite Latency"); we focus on three of them:

 1. Sequential Write ("Sequential Output Block")